twitter-archive/kestrel/docs/guide.md

 The journal file is rotated in one of two conditions:

-1. the queue is empty and the journal is larger than `max_journal_size`
+1. the queue is empty and the journal is larger than `defaultJournalSize`

-2. the queue is smaller than `max_journal_size` but the journal is larger than `max_journal_overflow` times `max_journal_size`
+2. the journal is larger than `maxJournalSize`

-For example, if `max_journal_size` is 16MB (the default), and `max_journal_overflow` is 10 (also the default), then if the queue is empty and the journal is larger than 16MB, it will be rotated into a new (empty) file.
-If the queue is smaller than 16MB, but the journal is larger than 160MB, the journal will be rotated to contain just the live items.
+For example, if `defaultJournalSize` is 16MB (the default), then if the queue is empty and the journal is larger than 16MB, it will be truncated into a new (empty) file.
+If the journal is larger than `maxJournalSize` (1GB by default), the journal will be rewritten periodically to contain just the live items.

-You can turn the journal off for a queue (`journal` = false) and the queue will exist only in memory.
+You can turn the journal off for a queue (`keepJournal` = false) and the queue will exist only in memory.
 If the server restarts, all enqueued items are lost.
-You can also force a queue's journal to be sync'd to disk after every write operation (`sync_journal` = true) at a performance cost.
+You can also force a queue's journal to be sync'd to disk periodically, or even after every write operation, at a performance cost, using `syncJournal`.

-If a queue grows past `max_memory_size` bytes (128MB by default), only the first 128MB is kept in memory.
+If a queue grows past `maxMemorySize` bytes (128MB by default), only the first 128MB is kept in memory.
 The journal is used to track later items, and as items are removed, the journal is played forward to keep 128MB in memory.
 This is usually known as "read-behind" mode, but Twitter engineers sometimes